 - Install UV lights: By installing UV lights over your system’s indoor coil, you can kill bacteria and mold before your HVAC system circulates it throughout your home.
 UV lights in your ductwork can also eliminate odors, bacteria, and other indoor pollutants before you have to breathe them.

-- Install an Energy Recovery Ventilator (ERV): An ERV or fresh air damper brings outdoor air into your home and filters it before it starts circulating.
+- Install an Energy Recovery Ventilator (ERV): An ERV brings outdoor air into your home and filters it before it starts circulating.
 It’s like opening a window but without allowing outdoor pollutants to pierce your home envelope.

-- Install a Whole House Dehumidifier with Outside Fresh Air: An effective, less expensive option to the ERV is a whole house dehumidifier.
-It works by bringing in outside air, filtering it, and dehumidifying the air before circulating it inside your home.
-You will be much more comfortable at higher temperatures, a result of less moisture in the air.
+- Install a Whole House Dehumidifier with Outside Fresh Air: Another indoor air quality option is the whole house dehumidifier.
+When you install it with a fresh air damper, the unit brings in outside air, filters it, and dehumidifies the air before circulating it inside your home.
+You will be much more comfortable at higher temperatures, a result of lower moisture in the air.
 And with controlled humidity, it’s all but impossible for mold to grow inside your living space.

-Home performance testing can help you identify the most important improvements and prioritize them – so you get the most bang for your buck and more effectively improve comfort.
+To know which of these improvements makes the most sense for you, home performance testing can help identify the most important improvements and prioritize them.
+That way, you get the most bang for your buck and more effectively improve comfort.

 Home comfort: The ultimate fringe benefit